Customer Relationship Management

 Invoicing & Billing

-Any CRM you use should have the ability to connect to your preferred invoicing/billing software.
+Any CRM you use should have ability to connect to your preferred invoicing/billing software.
 Businesses often tend to lean toward these providers based on their industry, so any CRM you use should be accommodating.

 Integration ability